UNDP Climate Promise

 • Inclusive policy frameworks:

-• Zimbabwe prepared a legal gap analysis for a draft Climate Change Bill.
+• Legislation: Zimbabwe prepared a legal gap analysis for a draft Climate Change Bill; Pakistan developed Energy Conservation Building Codes report.

 • Workshops were held in Namibia and Uruguay (climate finance), Panama (gender equality and climate), and Zimbabwe (Climate Change Gender Action Plan).
-Panama also conducted eleven workshops in eight provinces and one indigenous territory to support Gender and Climate Change initiatives, while Lao PDR conducted three trainings on mainstreaming gender in six NDC priority sectors.
+Panama also conducted eleven workshops in 8 provinces and one indigenous territory to support Gender and Climate Change initiatives, while Lao PDR conducted 3 trainings on mainstreaming gender in 6 NDC priority sectors.
+Nigeria trained stakeholders on water governance and water management planning.

-• Uruguay prepared a gender assessment for a National Adaptation Plan for the health sector and Chad completed a gender and climate change strategy.
+• Gender and climate change strategies: Uruguay (gender assessment for a National Adaptation Plan for the health sector); Chad;

 • Transparency/Measuring, Reporting and Verification (MRV):

-• Jamaica has improved GHG data estimates for a retrofit of the nation’s first net-zero building, Panama has created a National Adaptation Data System within its MRV system that includes 16 loss and damage indicators, and Senegal completed an extensive field survey on renewable energy installations.
+• Jamaica has improved GHG data estimates for a retrofit of the nation’s first net-zero building, Panama has created a National Adaptation Data System within its National Climate Transparency Platform that includes 16 loss and damage indicators, and Senegal completed an extensive field survey on renewable energy installations.

 • Belize raised awareness on its MRV platform and Uganda trained users in the Agriculture, Forestry and Land Use sector on its integrated MRV tool.